JerryShea/jerryshea.github.io/_posts/2015-6-8-XmlPipeline.md

 Continuous queries e.g. count of received messages in last 10 seconds, alert where a trade's attributes have changed
 #### DBWriter
 Not implemented yet.
-Will build on JAXB indexer and write XML to relational tables.
+Will write to relational tables.
 #### Downstream analytics
 Not implemented yet.